RobertBoganKang/file_qrcode_converter/m3/README.md

 ### Warning

 - The log text file should be fully recorded.
-- The file for different file should have different file name, when multiple file encoded.
+- When multiple files are encoded, files of different files should have different filenames.
+- Do not press any keys while pushing the log.

 ## Disclaimer